 Improve the Receiving Process

 How items are received, cataloged and stored when they initially arrive into the warehouse has an immense impact on how effectively they will be managed over the course of their time in the warehouse.
 The receiving process should be highly efficient in the manner of inspection of the product, which will immediately identify any damaged items that should be returned or have a credit issued against them.
 Additionally, the manner in which they are stored is essential to creating a more productive operational system.
 If the items are stored in a permanent position initially, it will reduce the number of times they will have to be moved over the course of their life in the warehouse, increasing efficiency and productivity.
+It is way better to consider automated storage and retrieval systems that improve productivity and accuracy, reducing storage space requirements, and enhancing worker safety and job satisfaction.

 Improving Layout with Floor Marking Tape